 With any analysis tool or process change, there is always going to be skepticism.
 Changing from what has been traditionally viewed as 'what works' to something new and unproven in the environment is difficult.

 At Electrolux Brazil, Guilherme Amitrano proved out his process, analysis, and dimensional expertise over time, showing his colleagues how valuable the outputs can be for making important design and manufacturing decisions.

 Washer and Dryer Spec Study and High-End Visualization

 Demo Model Only - Customer Model Not Shown

-Issue: Customer was concerned that the current design, when built, may have offset components such as doors, buttons or control nobs at extreme tolerance situations (ie. One side at maximum condition, and one side at minimum condition).
+Issue: The customer was concerned that the current design, when built, may have offset components such as doors, buttons or control nobs at extreme tolerance situations (ie. One side at maximum condition, and one side at the minimum condition).